 We continue to take an active lead in promoting low carbon farming with a real possibility of reducing the carbon footprint of farming cereals by at least 50%.
 Research and funding organisations have responded to our desire to do something now rather than hide behind some perceived uncertainty on climate – that’s what we call Practical Sustainability.

-Muntons have invested £13m over a seven year period in green initiatives.
+Muntons have invested £17m over a ten year period in green initiatives.
 Our commitment is to re-invest any savings we make through environmental initiatives into further environmentally sound projects.
 It is not surprising that almost two thirds of our investments have been in energy saving projects.
 A further third have reduced our transportation emissions associated with moving barley from farm to maltings.